 - Security - If it's a security issue, the incident response team will go back and scour through logs to investigate the who, what, when, where, and how of the event.

 This typical workflow is reactive and costly—everyone understands that.
 What's less appreciated is the fact that the tactical data needed to resolve or remediate these issues has a half-life.
-Nucleus Research found that tactical data loses half its value after just 30 minutes of an incident occurring.
+Nucleus Research found that tactical data loses over half its value after just 30 minutes of an incident occurring.

 Watch the video below to learn more about the half-life of data.